AfonsoCFonseca/DigDug-Game/README.md

 I applied the background map and the dug images to the dug chunks/tiles and made a few new additions to the array.
 For example, I created a tile for intersecting the horizontal and vertical tunnels.

 Afterward, I implemented the first player movement by enabling movement along the X and Y axes without restrictions.
 I also added sprite animation that flips or rotates the sprite depending on the direction of the player's movement.
+When calculating the movement, I developed the system that reaches the next tile based on the direction you are heading and updates the player transform.position to that location